AndreiAlexandruParaschiv/a11y/README.md

 ## Addressing Inconsistent Results

-Axe-core can sometimes produce inconsistent results between runs due to:
+Accessibility testing tools can sometimes produce inconsistent results between runs due to:

 1. **Dynamic Content**: Websites with dynamic content that changes between page loads
 2. **Timing Issues**: Elements that appear or change based on timing
-3. **Random Rule Order**: By default, axe-core may run rules in a non-deterministic order
+3. **Random Rule Order**: By default, some tools may run rules in a non-deterministic order
 4. **Browser State**: Different browser states can affect how elements are rendered

 This tool addresses these issues by:

-1. Adding consistent configuration to axe-core
+1. Adding consistent configuration to the testing engines
 2. Waiting for the page to stabilize before running tests
 3. Setting a consistent environment for testing
 4. Using specific WCAG rules focused on compliance

-## License

-This project is licensed under the MIT License.